Enzidayo/Polyu_AAE2004_group3/README.md

 A350:(0.88*90* 103.075+34* 103.075+2500)*4= $56672.36

-A350 is the most suitable flight.
+Answer is 4 flights of A350

 ### Scenario 3
 <li>2500 passenger need to travel within this week</li>